PJ64/event_sourcing_kinesis/README.md

 ```
 5. Open the Jupyter Notebook in the **jupyter_notebook directory** follow the instructions and execute the query.

-6. Check the dynamoDB table to view the records
+6. Check the dynamoDB table to view the records and S3 bucket to view the invoices

 ## Cleanup Commands
 1. Execute command: **cdk destroy**